dacicas/Lego/README.md

 I tried implementing fixtures as that’s the way POM is done in Playwright but I couldn’t get it to work, I assume it was something to do with a configuration somewhere somehow that made importing pages from the project not working.
 So I decided that making the tests as scripts as Playwright intended was the way forward.

+I also added CI integration, the tests are running every push, pull and on schedule every day at 11:15 AM.

 ## Setup

 Have node.js (version 20.13.1) and npm (version 10.5.2) installed.